 Huntington Beach’s mayor is selected annually from among the City Council Members and is charged with running the City Council meetings and representing the city throughout the community and region.

-Send an email to all seven City Council Members.
+Send an email to an individual City Council Member or to all seven members

 |Council Member||Billy O'Connell||2018|